 The two children grew up care of the grandparents.
 They were landless and very poor.
 The grandfather was asthamatic and a drunk.
 But he doted on his grandchildren, and they loved him.
-In earlier years, he had got into trouble over an attempted rape of a minor.
+In earlier years, he had got into trouble over an attempted misbehavior with a minor.
 That had called for a large madhyastham - village jury - comprising all the hamlets.
 He was asked to pay a huge fine of Rs.
 10,000/- and was paraded with his face blackened.
 He was asked to leave the village, but maybe in the realization that a family would be destituted by this expulsion, that clause was overlooked by the village.
 The grandmother Eashwaramma, one of the wisest and best human beings I have known, was blind in one eye, and ill from a lifetime of undernourishment.
 She had also suffered much at the hands of a wayward husband.
 But her goodness stayed untouched.

 The children were nurtured by a village ... and they grew up unscarred.
 They used to be in everyone's houses, and all used to mentor them, as they were running wild without parental discipline.
 But mentoring and advice by all the people in a community has its effect, and they tempered down.
 I used to wonder what the fate of children in a middle class urban community would be had they lived through such horrors.
 And if the neighbours would have mentored the family thus.
 The grandmother's goodness, and a village's goodness also taught them goodness and they grew into lovely and loveable children.

 Then the grandfather died after a brick fell on his foot when he was working at a construction site, and the wound turned gangrenous.
 The grandmother Eashwaramma was shattered.
 Also, the emotional burden of being singly responsible for the children unnerved her.
 But she rallied around.
 And the children continued growing under everyone's eye and care.